drarauch/InVitroPlasticity/README.md

 This site contains R code to re-run the analysis  in the article "Transcriptional plasticity of stromal cells amplifies their differentiation efficiency in vitro".

-Processed inpout data to run the script can be found under https://osf.io/c84vs/.
+Processed input data to run the script can be found under https://osf.io/c84vs/.